cinemascience/website/docs/source/cinema_lib.rst

     $ cinema -d path_to_database/database_name.cdb  --image-grey 2

-Using :ref:`label_cinema_compare`, one can see that the original Viridis colormap has been converted to greyscale:
+Using :ref:`label_cinema_view`, one can see that the original Viridis colormap has been converted to greyscale:

 .. image:: images/mpas_static_Viridis_Grey.png
    :width: 97%